WillemBonnaffe/NODEBNGM/manuscripts/manuscript/figures/scripts/RStudio_Ushio/README.md

 ### Data

-The first input is the time series data, formatted as a csv file, which contains abundance estimates of the species (counts) and environmental variables (sea-bottom temperature in degrees celsius here).
+The first user input is the time series data, formatted as a csv file, which contains abundance estimates of the species (counts) and environmental variables (sea-bottom temperature in degrees celsius here).
 All variables need to be strictly positive.

 ### Parameters of the observation process model

-The second input is the parameters of the observation model (i.e. the neural networks that interpolates the time series) and process model (the NODEs that approximate the per-capita growth rate based on the interpolated variables).
+The second user input is the parameters of the observation model (i.e. the neural networks that interpolates the time series) and process model (the NODEs that approximate the per-capita growth rate based on the interpolated variables).
 See below for instructions on how to specify the parameters and run the code.